Grow with Us: Behind the Scenes of WCSHC’s Autumn Crops

 Thursday 22 August 2024

-Part 1: High Tunnel Preparation
+High Tunnel Preparation | August 1, 2024

 The Winston County Self Help Cooperative (WCSHC) begins preparing the high tunnel and field plots for fall planting around this time every year.
 Allen McReynolds and Alonzo Miller spearheaded this task with elbow grease and enormous determination.
 Allen initiated the process at the break of daylight on Monday, August 1, 2024, at the Co-op’s demonstration farm at 2948 Highpoint-Weir Rd, Louisville, MS. This task involved using a bush hog and a weed eater to clear the tough weeds and grasses.
 Sharonne Cooper and other WCSHC team members took care of mowing the lawn at the Co-op’s monthly meeting.